Ciara’s Baby Shower Pictures Show Her Love Of Family Is Pure

 “When I was pregnant with Future, one thing I learned quickly was, don’t ever let a pregnant lady be hungry, because when I was, I was like the Tasmanian Devil!
 I indulged in all the good food the world has to offer.
 After he was born—when I couldn’t exercise yet—I kept eating, and I gained 60 pounds,” Ciara told Shape.

 Ciara rebounded from the weight gain of that pregnancy to lose the postpartum pounds in four short months.
-Despite her ability to bounce back, Ciara has been publicly adamant that she doesn’t want pack on the pounds like she did last time.
+Despite her ability to bounce back, Ciara has been publicly adamant that she doesn’t to want pack on the pounds like she did last time.
 Given that Russell Wilson is an NFL quarterback and relies on fitness and nutrition to make a living, she’s more than likely achieving that goal.

 Still Ciara’s social media sharing of her fluctuating appearance has made it difficult to guesstimate a true due date.
 Some pictures she shares show a smaller baby bump while others appear to suggest Ciara will pop at any moment.
 Earlier in the month, Ciara was involved in a fender bender in Los Angeles.
-TMZ stated Ciara is in her third trimester and photos of the little mama from the scene seemed to corroborate that.
+TMZ stated that Ciara is in her third trimester and photos of the little mama from the scene seemed to corroborate that.

 Rather than focusing on the unknowns, however, followers relished in Ciara’s sharing of her baby shower photos Fans have been begging the R&B singer to let them have a glimpse of them especially since Ciara has been incognito with only shots of her feet and Future Jr. Another post earlier in the week even prompted people to ask Ciara if she had secretly had the baby.
 She had been looking pretty far along while making appearances at public events but on Wednesday, she posted a picture that seemed to show no pregnant belly whatsoever.